truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 For more details on feature flags see [OpenZFS Feature Flags](https://openzfs.github.io/openzfs-docs/Basic%20Concepts/Feature%20Flags.html).
 For more details on zpool.features.7 see [OpenZFS zpool-feature.7](https://openzfs.github.io/openzfs-docs/man/7/zpool-features.7.html).

+## 23.10.0.1 Changelog

+**October 31, 2023**

+iXsystems is pleased to release TrueNAS SCALE 23.10.0.1!
+This is a small hotpatch to address issues reported by the community after the 23.10.0 release.

+Changes:

+* Fix for TrueNAS SCALE application deployment being stuck when the pool used for application management is encrypted ([NAS-124776](https://ixsystems.atlassian.net/browse/NAS-124776)).

+* The upgrade option is removed from the TrueNAS SCALE ISO installer.
+  The recommended upgrade process continues to be to use the web interface update screens.

+* Fix issue where system logs stop sending to a remote logging server ([NAS-124825](https://ixsystems.atlassian.net/browse/NAS-124845)).

+See the **23.10.0 Ongoing Issues** list below for any additional details about issues discovered after the 23.10.0 release.

 ## 23.10.0 Changelog